This information is out of date from the 26th February 2024, but we're leaving it up so that people can still reference the information.

 Katrin-Anna Zibuschka - Lead Programmer

 After years of ordinary software development, Katrin decided to turn her passions for computer science, social engagement and games into profession.
-She did a bachelors degree in "MultiMediaTechnology" and joined Die Gute Fabrik in 2017 as a programming intern on Mutazione.
-These days Katrin works from Austria and focuses on programming and interdisciplinary communication.
-You can find her portfolio at colorfulkati.com
+She joined Die Gute Fabrik in 2017 as a programming intern on Mutazione.
+These days Katrin works from Austria and focuses on all the leftover programming tasks.
+You can find her on Twitter @colorfulKati and her portfolio at colorfulkati.com.

 Angus is an Animator and Illustrator based in the UK, who has been working on projects for Film, TV, print and games since 2011.
 He has provided animation for Frobisher Says, Hohokum, Over the Alps and I am Dead, as well as created Pool Panic with Rekim Ltd for Adult Swim Games.
 Say hi on twitter @angusdick, and check out his previous work on his website.